banafshebamdad/PhD-Survey-Visually-Impaired/README.md

 - User expectations and design considerations expressed in open-ended responses

-The analysis combines descriptive quantitative statistics with qualitative inductive thematic analysis of open-ended responses :contentReference[oaicite:0]{index=0}.
+The analysis combines descriptive quantitative statistics with qualitative inductive thematic analysis of open-ended responses.

 ---